 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete the Alexander of the Complete the C What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Physician/Practitioner services, including doctor's office visits (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
-The education is an interactive, online program that will help you understand your procedure, the risks and complications, and what you can do before and after surgery to ensure the best results.
-Prior authorization may apply, see page 52 for more information.
+Somions that are assented for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Physician/Practitioner services, including doctor's office visits (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
+The education is an interactive, online program that will help you understand your procedure, the risks and complications, and what you can do before and after surgery to ensure the best results. for more information.
 Podiatry services Medicare-covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care (limit of 6 nail debridement visits and 6 callous removal visits per plan year) for members with certain medical conditions affecting the lower limbs, such as diabetes with compromised circulation. \$40 for each Medicare-covered visit. \$0 for nail debridement visits & callous removal visits, for members with specific medical conditions affecting the lower limbs.
+Routine foot care (limit of 6 nail debridement visits and 6 callous removal visits per plan year) for members with certain medical conditions affecting the lower limbs, such as diabetes with compromised circulation. \$50 for each Medicare-covered visit.\$0 for nail debridement visits & callous removal visits, for members with specific medical conditions affecting the lower limbs.